kurt-weber/hzswitch/README.md

 For a local user on a UNIX-like system, this is ~/.local/share/rhythmbox/plugins

-The full path would looks something like:
+The full path would look something like:
 /home/username/.local/share/rhythmbox/plugins/

 If there is no plugins directory you have to create it